Covid 19 coronavirus: One new case today as Government considers alert level change

-There is one new case of Covid-19 in the community today - the last data Cabinet ministers will consider as they meet to decide whether to lower alert levels.
+There is one new case of Covid-19 in the community today - the last data Cabinet ministers considered as they met to decide whether to lower alert levels.

+Prime Minister Jacinda Ardern has announced that everywhere outside Auckland will likely move to alert level 1 at 11.59pm on Monday September 21.
+Auckland is to remain at alert level 2.5 and this will be reviewed that same day.

-Today's sole new case is a young girl epidemiologically linked to an existing case associated with the Botany sub-cluster which has been genomically linked to the Auckland cluster.
+Today's sole new case is a girl aged 5-9 who is epidemiologically linked to an existing case associated with the Botany sub-cluster which has been genomically linked to the Auckland cluster.

 The child has been in isolation since August 30 due to being a household contact of a confirmed case, the Ministry of Health said in a statement.